 Added by Pedro Hughes on March 22, 2012 at 4:50pm — No Comments

 SPEAKING two languages rather than just one has obvious practical benefits in an increasingly globalized world.
 But in recent years, scientists have begun to show that the advantages of bilingualism are even more fundamental than being able to converse with a wider range of people.
-Being bilingual, it turns out,…Continue
+Being bilingual, it turns out, makes you smarter.
+It can have a profound effect on your…Continue

 Added by HispanicPro on March 21, 2012 at 1:21pm — No Comments

-The number of Hispanic workers reached 20.7 million in the last three months of 2011, up from 19.9 million in the final quarter of 2007…Continue
+The number of Hispanic workers reached 20.7 million in the last three months of 2011, up from 19.9 million in the final quarter of 2007 when the economic slump began, according to a report by…Continue

 Added by HispanicPro on March 21, 2012 at 12:18pm — No Comments